-First, we will organize a spirituality, faith, and Islamic values track for Muslim philanthropists (including institutions) from Muslim-majority and minority countries at the biannual World Congress of Muslim Philanthropists (WCMP) in 2022.
+We organized a spirituality, faith, and Islamic values track for Muslim philanthropists (including institutions) from Muslim-majority and minority countries at the biannual World Congress of Muslim Philanthropists (WCMP) in 2022.

 Second, we will convene a diverse group of community and academic scholars on Islam who can translate Muslim theological ideas into modern-day conceptions of the more complete Muslim human being.
 This group will also identify and define concepts that fall at the intersection of Islamic values and Muslim philanthropy.

 These concepts will be vital in developing a survey instrument.
-We will also organize panels at other Muslim philanthropy convenings like the Concordia Forum, a global network of cross-sector leaders from Muslim backgrounds with hundreds meeting annually at exclusive invitation-only retreats in Europe and North America to synergize their talents.
+We will also organize panels at other Muslim philanthropy convenings such as the Concordia Forum, a global network of cross-sector leaders from Muslim backgrounds with hundreds meeting annually at exclusive invitation-only retreats in Europe and North America to synergize their talents.

 Third, we will conduct survey research on Muslim philanthropists (from Muslim majority and minority countries) who attend the WCMP and Concordia Forum to understand their perspectives on spirituality, faith, consciousness, and Islamic values and how these ideas connect to their philanthropy.

-Fourth, we will establish a formal funders’ and scholars collaborative comprised of Muslim philanthropists explicitly motivated to support the development of Muslim thought and spirituality.
+Fourth, we will establish a formal funders and scholars collaborative comprised of Muslim philanthropists explicitly motivated to support the development of Muslim thought and spirituality.
 This project will build on recent work of The Philanthropy Workshop and Synergos that was funded by the Templeton Foundation.

 Finally, the dissemination of this research through scholarly and public channels, including a peer-reviewed journal published by Indiana University Press and a white paper and articles for The Conversation and Chronicle of Philanthropy.
 The research will also be presented at academic conferences.
 Further details about these goals are below.